SyedMahmood/Currency-Convertor-Reddit-Bot/README.md

 # Currency-Convertor-Reddit-bot-

-This is a bot for the popular website reddit.com developed using Python.
+This is a bot for the popular website reddit.com developed using Python (with the urllib2 module).

 The praw python package was used which allows access to the Reddit API.